Broader Issues

 These questions are profoundly human, and they often surface in people’s minds.

 A chaplain can’t change policies, salaries, market pressures, or many of the life issues people face.
-But what we can do is meet employees in that moment of uncertainty and show them—personally, quietly, and consistently—that they are seen, heard, and valued.
+But a chaplain can make a difference by meeting employees in a moment of uncertainty and show them—personally, quietly, and consistently—that they are seen, heard, and valued.

 Why Chaplaincy Helps